 Financial Criteria: Income, Assets & Home Ownership

 Applicants must be eligible for Supplemental Security Income (SSI) Medicaid.
 In GA, persons who receive SSI are eligible for Medicaid automatically.
-In 2021, this means a single applicant can have income up to $794 / month in income, and married couples can have up to $1,191 / month.
+In 2022, this means a single applicant can have income up to $841 / month, and married couples can have up to $1,261 / month.

 Some assets are not counted towards Medicaid’s asset limit.
 These generally include an applicant’s primary home, household furnishings and appliances, personal effects, and a vehicle.

 Assets should not be given away or sold under fair market value within 60-months of long-term care Medicaid application.
 This is because Georgia Medicaid has a look back rule and violating it results in a penalty period of Medicaid ineligibility.

 The home is often the highest valued asset a Medicaid applicant owns, and many persons worry that Medicaid will take their home.
 Fortunately, for eligibility purposes, Georgia Medicaid considers the home exempt (non-countable) in the following circumstances.